 “Pacific Steel has an 80-year history of making large, high-quality castings with capabilities that are unique to the industry,” Stone said in that release.
 “We see this as an opportunity to leverage our previous experience in the foundry industry to improve the efficiency and competitiveness of the operations.”

-Union representatives have also declined to talk to Berkeleyside, as has the chief operating officer of Pacific Steel.
+Union representatives have also declined to talk to Berkeleyside, as has the president of Pacific Steel.

 Sources with knowledge of the company and the industry, but who asked not to be named, said Speyside had originally regarded Pacific Steel Casting as a company it could turn around.
 But when oil and gas markets tanked in late 2014, the company’s revenues dropped about 80%.
 China also started to grab a larger share of the market.
 The company reduced its workforce and cut back hours for the remaining employees to stem losses – and tried to renegotiate terms with the union – but could not make up for the declining revenue, according to the source.
 The situation is so dire that Speyside Equity decided to close the plant.